SpaceX capsule and NASA crew make 1st splashdown in 45 years

 Gemini and Apollo astronaut Thomas Stafford — the commander of the last crew to splash down — watched the reentry on TV from his Florida home.
 While pleased with the crew’s safe return, he wasn’t overly impressed.
 “It’s what we did over 50 years ago,” he said.

 Its throwback splashdown aside, SpaceX made history with the mission, which launched May 30 from NASA’s Kennedy Space Center.
 It was the first time a private company launched people into orbit and also the first launch of NASA astronauts from home turf in nearly a decade.
-Hurley came full circle, serving as pilot of NASA’s last space shuttle flight in 2011 and the commander of this SpaceX flight.
+Hurley was the pilot of NASA’s last space shuttle flight in 2011 and the commander of this SpaceX flight.

 NASA turned to SpaceX and also Boeing to build capsules and ferry astronauts to and from the space station, following the retirement of the shuttles.
 Until Hurley and Behnken rocketed into orbit, NASA astronauts relied on Russian rockets.
 SpaceX already had experience hauling cargo to the space station, bringing those capsules back to a Pacific splashdown.